12 Unforgettable Experience Gifts for Kids in and around NYC

 Have an Up-Close Animal Encounter

 Animal Planet's series The Zoo, which goes behind the scenes at NYC's beloved wildlife conservation institution the Bronx Zoo, is must-see TV in our house—it's hard not to fall in love with the animal ambassadors.
 Consider gifting your kid with a Wild Encounter of their own.
-Ranging in price from $49.95 to $199.95, there's an animal encounter for almost every age and preference, or you can opt for a surprise visitor.
+The price is about $300 for a group of six people for 30 minutes.
+You can have a private encounter with a giraffe, penguin, cheetah, sloth or opt for a surprise visitor.
 Experiences are available for kids as young as 2, though the minimum age for most Wild Encounters is 6.
-Whether you opt for a penguin connection, or book the Animal Ambassador Tour, which includes a hosted cart tour of the grounds, magic awaits.
+Whether you opt for a private animal connection, or book the Animal Ambassador Tour, which includes a hosted cart tour of the grounds, magic awaits.
 Make sure your camera is ready for all the memorable moments.

 Camelback Resort is a perfect weekend getaway!
 Photo by Matt Nighswander

 You may not be able to jet off for the holiday season, but a night or two at a nearby hotel might be well within your budget.
 We've got tons of ideas on our family travel page, including picks for the Adirondacks, Catskills, Hudson Valley, Poconos, and more East Coast destinations.
 Even better if your hotel comes with extra perks, like indoor water parks or quirky attractions.

 Enjoy a Staycation in the City

 An overnight in an NYC hotel can feel pretty special, especially if you order room service!
 We have many more family-friendly hotel picks with serious kid perks, from indoor campouts to heated rooftop pools.

 Explore the newly-opened American Dream Mall.
 Photo courtesy of BFA for American Dream